laravel/cashier-stripe/UPGRADE.md

 PR: https://github.com/laravel/cashier-stripe/pull/1136

-Cashier receipts have been updated with additional info from the Stripe Invoice object.
-If you were expected that these stayed unchanged you should publish the receipt view *before* you update to the newest version:
+Cashier receipts have been updated with additional information from the Stripe Invoice object.
+If you do not wish to receive these updates, you should publish the receipt view *before* you update to Cashier v13:

 ```bash
 php artisan vendor:publish --tag="cashier-migrations"